1 General Advice

 end

-However, you will need to make a change if you are using form_for to update a resource in conjunction with a custom route using the PUT HTTP method:
+However, you will need to make a change if you are using form_for to update

-put :update_name, on: :member
+resources :users, do put :update_name, on: :member end

 <%= form_for [ :update_name, @user ] do |f| %>